TeV-scale Lepton Number Violation: Connecting Leptogenesis, Neutrinoless Double Beta Decay, and Colliders: Leptogenesis

 we have to rescale our expression by $f_{F,S}(m_{F,S}/m_N)^2$ with $f_F=1$ or $f_S=2/3$ due to the different number of degrees of freedom of $F,S$ with respect to $N$.
 Similarly, we can proceed with the scattering rates in Eqs.~\eqref{eq:SN} and \eqref{eq:NN} to adjust for the new physics contributions,

 with

-For convenience we have defined $y = \sqrt{s}/m_F^2$.
-Note that in contrast to the standard leptogenesis scenario, we do not include the RIS subtraction in this case, as in the relevant regime (until the lepton asymmetry is wiped out below the experimental value), the hierarchy $m_S > m_F$ always holds (see Fig.~\ref{fig:thermalmasses}).
-Hence, no double counting occurs as the contribution $\widetilde{D}$ in Eq.~\ref{eq:WO2} includes only the inverse decays $FL \rightarrow S$ and not $SL \rightarrow F$.
+For convenience, we have defined $y = \sqrt{s}/m_F^2$.
+Note that, in contrast to the standard leptogenesis scenario, we do not include the RIS subtraction when the hierarchy $m_S > m_F$ holds (see Fig.~\ref{fig:thermalmasses}).
+Hence, no double counting occurs for $z\lsim10^6$ as the contribution $\widetilde{D}$ in Eq.~\ref{eq:WO2} includes only the inverse decays $FL \rightarrow S$ and not $SL \rightarrow F$.
 Only the latter one would lead to a double counting as it is already accounted for in the scattering processes $\widetilde{N}_{s}$ when the $F$ in the propagator is produced resonantly (cp.
 Fig.~\ref{fig:LNVdiagrams}~(d)).
-As we will later show, before $z=10^6$, $\widetilde W$ is dominated by the contribution $\widetilde D$.
-Therefore, we approximate the new washout only by the inverse decays for later times (concretely, $z>100$) such that no RIS subtraction needs to be included.
-This approximation eases the numerical solution of the Boltzmann equation up to the electroweak scale, leading to a conservative limit of the washout and hence on the viable parameter space.\\
+For later times, RIS subtraction is once again performed, and Eq.~\ref{eq:WO2} loses its inverse decay term (cf. Eq.~\ref{eq:Wstd}).\\

 In our set-up, we consider a heavy neutrino with $m_{N0} = 10^{10}~\mathrm{GeV}$ around which scale the generation of the asymmetry takes place roughly.
 As at such high temperatures, masses can receive sizeable thermal corrections, which could even lead to an altered mass hierarchy with respect to $T=0$.
 Hence, we consider thermal masses in our evolution of the neutrino and lepton number density: